Adman/school/vpds/dheap/README.md

 **Testing against standard sort and make_heap + sort_heap**

 Sorting numbers in range [100, 10000] with the step of 100.
+X axis is the number of integers being sorted and Y axis is the time consumed by sorting algorithms.

 ![graph](graph.png)